silvacms/buildout/README.txt

 the ``parts`` subdirectory in the buildout.
 This directory will be preserved in case you accidentally leave changes in there and run the buildout again, thanks to the ``infrae.subversion`` buildout recipe.

-If you're developing your own Products, place your Products into the ``products-overrides`` directory.
-This directory isn't ever touched by the buildout.